Revision tips: preparing for exams

 - Past papers and mark schemes (CCEA website)

 - Curriculum support collections are available in many libraries across Northern Ireland.
 The collections are for anyone studying GCSE, AS and A2 level.
 They include study guides, revision guides, student handbooks and texts for a range of popular subjects.
 You can find out more on the Libraries NI website.

 Practice doing the exam

 Passing exams with top marks means knowing what to write down and what to leave out.
-You don't have to write down everything you remember and getting this right requires practice.
+You don't have to write down everything you remember and getting this right requires practise.